0x15c/GelSight-homemade/README.md

-# GelSight-homemade
+# D-Sight homemade
 A homemade version of MIT gelsight, with classic gradient reconstruction.
+We add tracking dots to reconstruct contact forces.

 Gelsight is a visual tactile sensor used for surface reconstruction, which was introduced by MIT in their [CVPR paper](https://doi.org/10.1109/CVPR.2009.5206534).
 Our code is similar to [this repo](https://github.com/siyuandong16/gelsight_heightmap_reconstruction), but with more verbose comments and different code structure.
 We aim at achieving online depth reconstruction & recording, these real-time sensing data can be interpreted and learned as an immediate tactile feedback, with abundant knowledge on objects the sensor touched.

 Test image source: [gelsight_heightmap_reconstruction](https://github.com/siyuandong16/gelsight_heightmap_reconstruction).
-We will collect own data from our sensor soon.
+We have collected data for our sensor and built corresponding lookup table.

 ## How to use it
 First, clone this repo and install required packages: